 The Sprung Group of Companies celebrates over 135 years of innovation and customer service.
 We’ve come a long way but we continue to hold the values from our humble beginnings; hard work and innovation lead to unsurpassed quality and customer satisfaction.
 We take pride in our history, and we’re proud of everything we do today.

 Selling to a wide territory, from Western Saskatchewan to Eastern British Columbia, Western tent & Mattress Co. grew quickly.
-They manufactured tents, teepees, awnings, wagon covers, flags, tarpaulins, camp beds, furniture and blankets in the canvas department while the bedding department sold iron and brass beds, springs, cots, iron couches, pillows and mattresses.
+They manufactured tents, teepees, awnings, wagon covers, flags, tarpaulins, camp beds, furniture, and blankets in the canvas department while the bedding department sold iron and brass beds, springs, cots, iron couches, pillows, and mattresses.
 Such an extensive product line required vast amounts of floor space, roughly 27,000 square feet, between 3 factories and warehouses.
-Western Tent & Mattress Co. was regarded as one of the most progressive and reliable business firms in Calgary.
+Western Tent & Mattress Co. was regarded as one of Calgary’s most progressive and reliable business firms.

 Though Sprung-Clindinin sold many products over the years, none were so popular as their down jackets.
 Considered to be a staple in chilly environments, the sales of these coats caused Sprung-Clindinin to be one of the largest purchasers of down in North America.
 By the mid 1970s, innovations had been made in winter synthetics allowing garments to become more technological.
 These advances were coupled with increased demand by consumers for high fashion sportswear.
 As a result, Sprung Ski Wear was created to fill the niche.